tundish/blathnaid/blathnaid/dlg/tale.rst

 Packing
 -------

+[NARRATOR]_

     He picked out a woollen blanket to sleep in, which he laid out before the fire so the damp would drive away.
     He found a leather bottle, which he warmed up and replenished with wax.
     He had some kindling, a blade, a flint, and a can with a lid so he could boil up water.

     Morten would have to forage.
 And Jack would go hungry.
 But he was not dismayed.
     He fell asleep before the grate, happy for the first time in months.

 CH 2 - The Trivet
 =================